stark525/itbestprac-pres/vagrant/README.md

 The Windows VM I'm using has the Administrator account disabled, so the powershell script to install Puppet fails by default.
 A quick fix can be to re enable the Administrator account (you can even do this before the script is called).

 Right click My Computer > Manage
-Right click Administrator > Set password to 'vagrant' Right click Administrator > Properties > Untick Disable account Log out and log back in.
+Expand Local Users and Groups > Users > Right click Administrator > Set password to 'vagrant' Right click Administrator > Properties > Untick Disable account Log out and log back in.
 Get it done before provisioning script and it will run the puppet msi.